Early TV ratings data show drop for second Trump-Biden debate | Politics

 Early TV ratings data show drop for second Trump-Biden debate

-An estimated 21.4 million people watched Republican President Donald Trump debate Democratic challenger Joe Biden on three U.S. broadcast television networks on Thursday, preliminary ratings data showed.
-The numbers fell behind initial figures for the pair's first face-off in September.
+An estimated 55.2 million people watched Republican President Donald Trump debate Democratic challenger Joe Biden on the six largest U.S. broadcast and television networks on Thursday, CNN reported, citing preliminary Nielsen data.
+The numbers fell from initial figures for the pair's first face-off in September.
 Updated ratings, including viewership on cable channels, will be released later on Friday.

-The early tally includes viewership on Walt Disney Co's ABC, ViacomCBS Corp's CBS and Comcast Corp's NBC.
-For the September debate, preliminary figures showed 28.2 million people tuned in, but that number also counted viewers on the Fox broadcast channel.
-This time, Fox aired a National Football League game instead of the debate.

 - READ MORE ON: